Authorized Closings and Inclement Weather

 The Division of Human Resources will provide specific instructions to department leave representatives following each authorized closing.
 All authorized closing leave and time worked must be recorded in the university's leave system.

-University Relations will notify the university community by VT Alerts in the case of an early closing.
+University Relations will notify the university community by VT Alerts in the case of a delayed or early closing.
 Once notified by University Relations, employees should follow their departmental or unit communication plan to ensure that each of their areas has received the information about the closing, including those who may be working in labs, classrooms, or other areas of their buildings.

 When the university remains open during inclement weather or other emergency, employees are encouraged to exercise extreme caution and their best judgment in traveling to and from any Virginia Tech location.
 Employees should speak with their supervisors about their specific circumstances.